Cyprus seduces tourists with her endless summer of stunning beaches set against glistening blue seas.

 As well as visiting the beach itself, there are some excellent vantage points where you can pull over for a scenic snap or two.

 Not far from the popular tourist area of Ayia Napa, on the southeastern cape, is Cape Greco.
 A protected nature park, it is very popular with visitors for its natural beauty, hiking and exquisite swimming waters.

 Stunning sea caves both above and below the water make this a hot spot for divers.
 An abundance of sea life attracts recreational fishermen and the rocky coast leading to deep clear waters attract daredevil cliff jumpers.
 Cape Greco is a truly spectacular part of the island.

-Cyprus is one of those rare places where you can ski in the morning and be lying on the beach by afternoon.
+Cyprus is one of those rare places where you can ski in the morning and be lying on the beach by the afternoon.
 When you get tired of endless beaches, head to the mountains to enjoy another side of Cyprus’ great outdoors – The Troodos Mountains.

 This lovely pine clad mountain range offers a refreshing reprieve from the heat in summer and even skiing in the winter months.
 While popular with mountain bikers, hikers and of course bird watchers, it’s not all about the outdoors.